 Protect every meeting with a password

-Setting up a password for your meeting remains the best means of ensuring that only the people you want in your meeting can attend it.
+Setting up a password for your virtual meeting remains the best means of ensuring that only the people you want in your meeting can attend it.
 Recently Zoom turned password protection on by default.
 That said, don’t confuse the meeting password with your Zoom account password.
 And like meeting links, meeting passwords should never appear on social media or other public channels.

 Enable Waiting Room

 Another setting that gives you more control over the meeting, Waiting Room — recently enabled by default — makes participants wait in a “waiting room” until the host approves each one.
-That gives you the ability to control who joins your meeting, even if someone who wasn’t supposed to participate somehow got the password for it.
+That gives you the ability to control who joins your virtual meeting, even if someone who wasn’t supposed to participate somehow got the password for it.
 It also lets you kick an unwanted person out of the meeting — and into the waiting room.

 Pay attention to screen-sharing features

 Every normal videoconference app offers screen-sharing — the ability of one participant to show their screen to the others — and Zoom is no exception.
 Limiting screen-sharing ability to the host only is highly recommended if you don't need other people to share their screen.
-That way you can make sure inappropriate content is never allowed in your meeting.
+That way you can make sure inappropriate content is never allowed in your virtual meeting.

 Don’t believe in Zoom’s advertised end-to-end encryption